utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 <img alt="Interceptor extension" src="https://assets.postman.com/postman-docs/v10/interceptor-extension-v10-17.jpg" width="462px" />

+> You can also use the Interceptor extension to automatically sync cookies from your browser to the Postman cookie jar.
+Open the Interceptor extension from your browser's toolbar and select the **Sync Cookies** tab.
+Enter the domains you want to sync cookies for and select **Sync Cookies**.
+For more information, see [Syncing cookies](/docs/sending-requests/capturing-request-data/syncing-cookies/).

 ### Viewing Interceptor results in Postman

 When you stop a session, Postman automatically opens the results in Postman.
 You can also select **View in Postman**<img alt="External link icon" src="https://assets.postman.com/postman-docs/icon-external-link.jpg#icon" width="18px"> to open the session results in Postman.
 You can view the Interceptor session again later by selecting **History** in the sidebar, then selecting the Interceptor session.